What We Do – Events and Campaigns

 Safer Places is an independent charity in Essex and Hertfordshire providing a safe environment for women and children affected by domestic abuse.
 There is a refuge house in our area and women and their children arrive there, often with nothing.
 When, eventually, they are found accommodation and leave to start a new life in a new home, they need everything.
 Each month the club provides a Starter Bag of basic items, such as washing up liquid, kitchen towels, etc. for a woman leaving the refuge.

-In April we collected pre-loved bras for the Purple Teardrop Project.
+We collected pre-loved bras for the Purple Teardrop Project.
 Supporting the anti-trafficking and anti-slavery campaigns.
 See our Facebook page: 525 bras collected! and still collecting, (bring to our stand or contact us)

 We will publicise different campaigns at each stand: